 Lack of competence or capability

 Impairment due to lack of competence or capability must be evidenced by a ‘fair sample’ of the social worker’s work.
 There is no set definition of ‘fair sample’, but it suggests a sample sufficient enough to show the social worker’s usual standard of work.
-A single episode of incompetence could not normally amount to impairment unless it was exceptionally serious.
-However, at the triage stage we may not know if there is a wider pattern of competence or capability issues.
-This is especially so if the concern is raised by a member of the public about a self-contained set of events.
+A single episode of incompetence would not normally amount to impairment unless it was exceptionally serious.

+At the triage stage, we may not know if there is a wider pattern of competence or capability issues.
+This will likely be the case if the concern is raised by a member of the public about a self-contained set of events.

 If the matter could not become serious even if there was a further similar incident, then this suggests the threshold for an investigation into lack of competence or capability is not met.

-While the triage officer must assess each case on its merits, closure of caution and convictions at triage will be exceptional.
-Any decision to close a caution or conviction at triage must explain the reasons fully.
+While the triage officer must assess each case on its merits, closure of caution and convictions at triage is very rare.
+If a triage officer chooses to close a caution or conviction at triage, they must explain the reasons fully in their decision.

 Adverse physical or mental health

 Having a health condition alone does not impair a social worker’s fitness to practise.
-The key question is whether the social worker is managing their health condition and has sufficient insight to limit their practice as necessary to protect the public when they are ill.
+The key question is whether the social worker (both):

-We may need to explore this through investigation but if the social worker is complying with treatment and is restricting their practice appropriately, then it is unlikely that an investigation into their fitness to practise is warranted.
-Some mental health conditions are recurring and episodic.
+We may need to explore this through investigation but if the social worker is complying with treatment and is restricting their practice appropriately then it is unlikely that an investigation into their fitness to practise is needed.

 The triage officer may well need to seek expert advice about the nature of the condition, including whether it is episodic and the risk to the public if the condition is not managed appropriately.